 - 10. International applicants whose first language is not English must submit a TOEFL score of 600 minimum and are encouraged to submit the results of the Test of Written English (TWE) and the Test of Spoken English (TSE).
 Since written and verbal English language skills are crucial to the education, training, and practice of psychology, further testing for spoken and written English will be required for all international students upon entrance to the program or as deemed necessary at any point in the program.
 The student must meet standards appropriate to doctoral-level study or he/she will be required to participate in concurrent speaking and/or writing classes in the School of Intensive English, until the required language skills are achieved.
 Students who do not meet this standard are subject to dismissal from the program. - 11.
-Upon notification of admission, applicants have 30 days to confirm intent to attend.
+Upon notification of admission, applicants must confirm intent to attend in writing to the department within 30 days or by April 15.
 Admission is for the next academic year only and may not be deferred.
 Applicants who do not confirm acceptance of admission or who do not enroll when accepted, must reapply to be considered for future admission, but future admission is not guaranteed.